SamVerschueren/gulp-cordova-build-android/README.md

 });
 ```

 When running the `build` task, it will now ask for the key store password and for the key password.
-When the apk is signed, it will
-store the `android-release.apk` file in the `apk` directory.

 ## API